-Founded in 1989, CJPF is one of the oldest drug policy reform organizations in the United States.
-CJPF's mission is to educate the public about the impact of drug policy on the criminal justice system.
+Founded in 1988, CJPF is one of the oldest drug policy reform organizations in the United States.
+CJPF's primary mission is to educate the public about the impact of drug policy on the criminal justice system.
 We provide information and strategic advice to policymakers, criminal justice organizations, interest groups and the public through direct consultation, conferences, publications, the news media and blogs.
 We also assist drug policy reform organizations with advice on coalitions, legal organization, management, outreach, research, and media relations.

 CJPF is a private, non-profit organization.
 It is a tax-exempt charity under section 501(c)(3) of the Internal Revenue Code.